[As of September 30, 2024]

 Companies should establish and disclose specific standards with respect to the voting rights as to their cross-shareholdings, and vote in accordance with the standards.

-The Company defines cross-shareholdings as referring “not to the shares of subsidiaries and associates, but to those acquired for purposes other than pure investment (shares acquired for purposes other than pure investment among shares acquired by the Company other than the shares of subsidiaries and associates),” and, as a rule, does not hold cross-shareholdings.
-However, in the case of listed stocks of customers or business partners for which cross-shareholdings are expected to result in sustainable growth for both the CRESCO Group and the cross-shareholding counterparties, because such holdings will likely “maintain and develop the relationship with such parties as strategic partners in business activities including a business alliance and joint R&D,” the Company shall make a decision based on comprehensive consideration of the situation.
+However, in the case of listed stocks of customers or business partners for which cross-shareholdings are expected to result in sustainable growth for both the CRESCO Group and the cross-shareholding counterparties, because such holdings will likely “maintain and develop the relationship with such parties as strategic partners in business activities including a business alliance and joint R&D,” the Company may hold such shares.
+The Board of Directors shall make a decision based on comprehensive consideration of the situation.

 With regard to the voting rights associated with cross-shareholdings, the basic approach is to exercise them after investigating carefully each individual proposal and evaluating its reasonableness by taking into account the business direction, business strategy, business plans of the cross-shareholding counterparty, as well as social conditions.